 Charitable remainder trusts.
-If you make a gift to a charitable remainder trust and your spouse is the only noncharitable beneficiary (other than yourself), the interest you gave to your spouse is not considered a terminable interest and, therefore, should not be shown on Schedule A. For definitions and rules concerning these trusts, see section 2056(b)(8)(B) and Regulations section 20.2055-2.
+If you make a gift to a charitable remainder trust and your spouse is the only noncharitable beneficiary (other than yourself), the interest you gave to your spouse is not considered a terminable interest and, therefore, should not be shown on

+Schedule A. For definitions and rules concerning these trusts, see section 2056(b)(8)(B) and Regulations section 20.2055-2.

 Future interest.
 Generally, you should not report a gift of a future interest to your spouse unless the future interest is also a terminable interest that is required to be reported as described above.
-However, if you gave a gift of a future interest to your spouse and you are required to report the gift on Form 709 because you gave the present interest to a donee other than your spouse, then you should enter the entire gift, including the future interest given to your spouse, on Schedule A. You should use the rules under Gifts Subject to Both Gift and GST Taxes, below, to determine whether to enter the gift on Schedule A, Part 1 or Part 2.
+However, if you gave a gift of a future interest to your spouse and you are required to report the gift on Form 709 because you gave the present interest to a donee other than your spouse, then you should enter the entire gift, including the future interest given to your spouse, on Schedule A. You should use the rules under Gifts Subject to Both Gift and GST Taxes, below, to determine whether to enter the gift on Schedule A, Part 1, Part 2, or Part 3.

-Non-U.S. citizen spouse donee.
+Spouses who are not U.S. citizens.
 If your spouse is not a U.S. citizen and you gave him or her a gift of a future interest, you must report on Schedule A all gifts to your spouse for the year.
-If all gifts to your spouse were present interests, do not report on Schedule A any gifts to your spouse if the total of such gifts for the year does not exceed \$110,000 and all gifts in excess of \$11,000 would qualify for a marital deduction if your spouse were a U.S. citizen (see the instructions for Schedule A, Part 3, line 8, on page 9).
-If the gifts exceed \$110,000, you must report all of the gifts even though some may be excluded.
+If all gifts to your spouse were present interests, do not report on Schedule A any gifts to your spouse if the total of such gifts for the year does not exceed \$114,000 and all gifts in excess of \$11,000 would qualify for a marital deduction if your spouse were a U.S. citizen (see the instructions for Schedule A, Part 4, line 4, on page 9).
+If the gifts exceed \$114,000, you must report all of the gifts even though some may be excluded.